-Most of us know about the signing of the Declaration of Independence and the Revolutionary War, but July 4 itself has a pretty interesting 241-year history.
+Most of us know about the signing of the Declaration of Independence and the Revolutionary War, but July 4th itself has a pretty interesting two hundred and forty-one year old history.

 - Only two people actually signed the Declaration of Independence on July 4: John Hancock and Charles Thomson, secretary of Congress.
 Most of the others signed on August 2.